anayanapalli/anayanapalli.github.io/_posts/2023-12-18-coding-in-english.md

 > "The hottest new programming language is English" - Andrej Karpathy

 ## Introduction:
 The ever-evolving landscape of software development has witnessed transformative shifts over the years, each marked by a distinctive paradigm.
-As we delve into the realm of cutting-edge technologies, the emergence of Artificial General Intelligence (AGI) is playing a pivotal role in shaping the future—ushering in an era known as Software 3.0.
+As we delve into the realm of cutting-edge technologies, the emergence of Artificial General Intelligence (AGI) is playing a pivotal role in shaping the future—ushering in an era known as <a href = "https://divgarg.substack.com/p/software-3"  target="_blank">Software 3.0</a>.

 ## Software 1.0: Laying the Foundation
 Traditionally, software development has been synonymous with the classical stack, represented by Software 1.0.
 This paradigm requires meticulous coding in languages like Python and C++, with every line meticulously crafted to achieve the desired behavior.
 While Software 1.0 has been the cornerstone of development, it comes with its challenges, demanding extensive human effort and time.